United States: Tax system

 Consumption Taxes

-- Sales Tax is levied by individual states at various rates.
-Forty-five states and the District of Columbia collect statewide sales taxes, while only 38 states collect local sales taxes and in some cases may rival or even exceed state rates.
+Sales Tax is levied by individual states at various rates.
+Forty-five states, the District of Columbia and Puerto Rico collect statewide sales taxes, while only 38 states collect local sales taxes and in some cases may rival or even exceed state rates.
 Consult the Tax Foundation website for more information.

-- There is no federal VAT or sales tax across the US.
+There is no federal VAT or sales tax across the US.
 Sales tax is calculated differently across states.
-45 states and the District of Columbia apply a sales and use taxes (generally between 2.9% and 7.25%).
+45 states, the District of Columbia and Puerto Rico apply a sales and use taxes (generally between 2.9% and 7.25%).
 Only Alaska, Delaware, Montana, New Hampshire and Oregon do not impose such taxes.
 Local sales taxes are collected in 38 states.

 Various consumption taxes may be levied at the local level.
 Click here for more information about other consumption taxes by states.